Scott Steiner: Main Event Mafia (2008–2010)

 On the October 30 Impact!, Steiner returned, joining The Main Event Mafia and attacking several wrestlers with a lead pipe.
 On the November 13 Impact!, he turned on former protégé Petey Williams after Williams tried to talk with him about the Main Event Mafia situation.
 Steiner threw him off a ladder and the Main Event Mafia attacked him backstage.

-At Genesis, Mick Foley, A.J.
+At Genesis on January 11, 2009, Mick Foley, A.J.
 Styles and Brother Devon defeated Steiner, Booker T, and Cute Kip when Foley pinned Steiner after a double underhook DDT onto a steel chair.
-At Against All Odds, Steiner pinned Williams after a Steiner Screwdriver to end their feud.
+At Against All Odds on February 8, Steiner pinned Williams after a Steiner Screwdriver to end their feud.

 Steiner and Booker T then formed a tag team.
-At Victory Road, they defeated Beer Money, Inc. (James Storm and Robert Roode) for the World Tag Team Championship.
-At Bound for Glory, they lost the title to The British Invasion in a four way Full Metal Mayhem Tag Team match (which also included Team 3D and Beer Money).
+At Victory Road on July 19, they defeated Beer Money, Inc. (James Storm and Robert Roode) for the World Tag Team Championship.
+At Bound for Glory on October 18, they lost the titles to The British Invasion in a four way Full Metal Mayhem Tag Team match (which also included Team 3D and Beer Money).

 On the following episode of Impact!, Angle announced the disbanding of the Main Event Mafia, which Steiner refused to accept.
-Steiner then feuded with Bobby Lashley, defeating him in a Falls Count Anywhere Match at Turning Point.
-The next month, at Final Resolution, Lashley defeated Steiner in a Last Man Standing match.
+Steiner then feuded with Bobby Lashley, defeating him in a Falls Count Anywhere Match at Turning Point on November 15.
+The next month, at Final Resolution on December 20, Lashley defeated Steiner in a Last Man Standing match.

 On February 4, 2010, Steiner's profile was removed from TNA's official website.
-His departure from the company was confirmed the following week.
+His departure from TNA was confirmed the following week.